jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/WarmJubilantIrrawaddydolphin' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-_You'd believe in divine kings too, if Vikings were at your doorstep._
+_You'd believe in holy kings too, if barbarians, Vandals, or Vikings were at your doorstep._

 Under the rule of Protagonist Kings, Western Civilization rebuilt political institutions like court systems, town councils, sanitation departments.
 But it was slow going.
 By the time Western Europe had a fully functioning civilization again at the Renaissance (1400-1600), nobody could remember why the story of divine nobility had started.
 Who could blame them, the story was already a 1000 years old.
 Do you remember what happened 1000 years ago?